Read This First

 Prompt 3: Do the track records of speculative 1) natural explatations and 2) supernatual explanations for mysterious phenomena such as lightning, disease, eclipses, earthquakes, and rainbows inform our expectations of the type of eventual explanation for consciousness?

-The section turns on Natural Explanations for Mysterious Phenomena, Supernatural Explanations for Mysterious Phenomena, and Impact on Expectations for the Explanation of Consciousness.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Natural Explanations for Mysterious Phenomena, Supernatural Explanations for Mysterious Phenomena, and Impact on Expectations for the Explanation of Consciousness in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Natural Explanations for Mysterious Phenomena distinct from Supernatural Explanations for Mysterious Phenomena.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Natural Explanations for Mysterious Phenomena distinct from Supernatural Explanations for Mysterious Phenomena.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Once thought to be the wrath of gods (e.g., Zeus or Thor), lightning is now understood as an electrical discharge caused by imbalances between storm clouds and the ground, explained through the science of meteorology and electromagnetism.